- About Us

 To cater for differences in interests, rates of learning and motivation, schools can consider a mixture of courses, vocational education and training (VET) and endorsed programs when planning student pathways.

-Year 11 students will select courses developed as part of the senior secondary reform announced by the Minister for Education in January 2013.
+Year 11 and Year 12 students select courses developed as part of the senior secondary reform announced by the Minister for Education in January 2013.
 These courses are ATAR, General, Foundation, VET industry specific, and Preliminary.

 Vocational education and training (VET)